HomeDing/homeding.github.io/boards/bulb.md

 The biggest challenge with these bulbs is that there is usually no easy way to get to the serial port without destroying the housing.

 Therefore bulbs are used here, that can also be flashed with a new software via the network.
 This is done by the program **tuya-convert** that runs on a Raspberry pi.

+The [Minimal Example](/examples/minimal.md) can be used in bulbs and other light devices.

 ## Tuya Bulbs